rust-lang/book/2018-edition/src/ch20-02-multithreaded.md

 Let’s finally implement the `execute` method on `ThreadPool`.
 We’ll also change `Job` from a struct to a type alias for a trait object that holds the type of closure that `execute` receives.
-As discussed in the “Creating Type Synonyms with Type Aliases” section of Chapter 19, type aliases allow us to make long types shorter.
+As discussed in the [“Creating Type Synonyms with Type Aliases”] [creating-type-synonyms-with-type-aliases] section of Chapter 19, type aliases allow us to make long types shorter.
 Look at Listing 20-19.

 <span class="filename">Filename: src/lib.rs</span>